Amarsharma132000/RAG_Recommender/README.md

 Streamlit Cloud (Live): The application is configured for direct deployment from the GitHub repository via Streamlit's platform.

 Docker/Render: The repository also includes a render.yaml for deployment on services like Render.
-An attempt was made to deploy on Render's free tier, but it was unsuccessful due to the final Docker image size exceeding the platform's limits for that tier.

 🛠️ Key Dependencies
 streamlit: For creating the interactive web UI.